eleda77/eleda77.github.io/docs/vocab_list.md

 **aphelion** - the point in an object's orbit where it is furthest from the sun

+**apical** - relating to or denoting an apex; (phonetics) of a consonant, formed with the tip of the tongue

 **aposiopesis** - the device of suddenly breaking off in speech

 **apothegm** - a concise saying or maxim; an aphorism

 **aptronym** - a person's name that is regarded as amusingly appropriate to their occupation (ie last name Sleeper)

+**arborization** - a branching, treelike structure, as of the dendrites of a neuron

+**archaism** - a thing that is very old or old-fashioned;  an archaic word or style of language or art; the use or conscious imitation of very old or old-fashioned styles or features in language or art

 **arenaceous** - resembling, made of, or containing sand or sandy particles